Resume Tips

 • Highlights Specific Expertise: Isolates and details a complex initiative that might get lost in a broader job description.

-• Showcases Cross Functional Work: Perfect for illustrating leadership, collaboration, or skills outside your core daily duties.
+• Showcases Cross-Functional Work: Perfect for illustrating leadership, collaboration, or skills outside your core daily duties.

 • Fills Employment Gaps Constructively: Shows productive use of time between jobs with freelance, volunteer, or passion projects.